stantonius/flutter_smart_home_app/README.md

 * Currently only for Android (although every library purposely chosen with iPhone compatability in mind).

 ## ToDo
-- [ ] Turn off beacon when leaving geofence
+- [x] Turn off beacon when leaving geofence
-- [ ] Enable light switch to turn on/off lights via Node-Red/MQTT
+- [x] Enable light switch to turn on/off lights via Node-Red/MQTT
-- [ ] Properly disable all features if not at home
+- [x] Properly disable all features if not at home
+- [ ] Handle when device bluetooth turns on/off
 - [ ] Enable remote access

 ## Useful Resources